VitoDrofenik/Studentska-prehrana-Discord-bot-/README.md

 * !informacije
 	usage: `!informacije <query>`
 	the bot sands informations about the restaurant that has the entered query in it's name.
 If there are more restaurants like that, bot sends a numbered list with all those restaurants and waits for the user to reply with a number that is in front of the restaurant he was looking for.
 If there are multiple restaurants with queryed text in their names, anwser has to be chosen from the list in one minute!
+* !povabi
+    usage: `!povabi`
+    the bot sends an invite link for itself to be added to other discord servers